sous-chefs/docker/README.md

 Usage
 -----
 - Add ```depends 'docker', '~> 1.0'``` to your cookbook's metadata.rb
-- Place resources shipped in this cookbook in a recipe, the same way you'd use core Chef resources (file, template, directory, package, etc).
+- Use resources shipped in cookbook in a recipe, the same way you'd use core Chef resources (file, template, directory, package, etc).

 ```ruby
 docker_service 'default' do